BoevaLab/TFCox/README.md

 ## Example usage

 Both an example on simulated data and the code to run a nested shuffle split on TCGA data are included.
+The required datasets can be found here: https://cloud.inf.ethz.ch/s/ssmgyQ8Y6fLz44A